rubrikinc/rubrik-cookbook-for-chef/docs/QUICKSTART.md

 The Rubrik Chef cookbook is used to configure hosts on the Rubrik system, and install the Rubrik connector.

+NOTE: This has been tested with Chef versions 13, 14 and 15.

 ## Requirements

 The following node attributes should be defined in order to use this cookbook: